-- A six session workshop on Truth, Healing, and Reconciliation led by Danielle Webber (February to April 2017) Registration is required.
+- A six session workshop on Truth, Healing, and Reconciliation led by Danielle Webber (February to April 2017).

-- A Blanket Exercise, a powerful tool in understanding the loss of indigenous territory, will be led by Danielle Webber in June 2017
+- A Blanket Exercise, a powerful tool in understanding the loss of indigenous territory, led by Danielle Webber at a Sunday service in June 2017.

 We continue to expand our outreach through volunteering: